1. Article 116 EPC does not stipulate that the person present in the Oral Proceedings must be "physically present".

 E.g. in T 689/05 (reasons, 5.1, 5.18) it was stated that the right to Oral Proceedings pursuant to Article 116 EPC is a codified part of the procedural right to be heard under Article 113(1).
 This right to be heard at Oral Proceedings also includes the right of a party to present its arguments at the correct place according to the EPC provisions (see also T 1012/03, Reasons, point 25).
 The underlying understanding of this case law is the precise opposite of a place being defined as: anywhere in the world except the location of the competent department.

 According to T 2068/14: Oral Proceedings under Article 116 EPC are an exception to the general rule that submissions can be received from “anywhere in the world at any time” because they involve the parties or their representatives “appearing before the board”.
 In practice, this has traditionally been understood as the physical presence of a party or its representative before the Board (reasons, T 2068/14, 1.2.3).

-Similarly, in T 677/08 (Reasons, 4.3) the Board explained that according to Article 116, the party or their Representative have a right to Oral Proceedings which means they have the right to appear in person before the competent department in order to discuss the case.
+Similarly, in T 677/08 (Reasons, 4.3) the Board explained that according to Article 116, the party or their Representative have a right to Oral Proceedings which means “he has a right to appear in person before the competent department in order to discuss the case” (emphasis added).

-Furthermore, in a large number of cases in 2020, i.e. in established non-disputed practice, the Boards of Appeal proposed Oral Proceedings subject to agreement of all parties.
+Furthermore, in a large number of cases in 2020, i.e. in established non-disputed practice, the Boards of Appeal proposed Oral Proceedings subject to agreement by all parties.

 It can thus be readily deduced that Art 116 EPC was never seen as providing a basis for “virtual Oral Proceedings” without the parties’ agreement, whilst depriving the parties’ right to actual Oral Proceedings at the correct place.